- Marron europeen

 Escin, also known as Aescin, a natural mixture of triterpenoid saponins isolated from the seed of the horse chestnut has been identified as the active principle.
 The anti-inflammatory effects of escin involve significant downregulation of expression of certain inflammatory genes, and upregulation of expression of granulocyte-macrophage colony-stimulating factor (GM-CSF), which also confers neuroprotection (1).

 One of the mechanisms by which escin reduces chronic venous insufficiency is thought to be via inhibition of elastase and hyaluronidase, both involved in enzymatic proteoglycan degradation, which constitutes part of the capillary endothelium and is also the main component of the extravascular matrix (19).
 The contraction of veins and arteries by horse chestnut is believed, to be partially mediated through 5-HT(2A) receptors; horse chestnut also reduced platelet aggregation in vitro (20).

 Beta-aescin and 5-fluorouracil were reported to inhibit human hepatocellular carcinoma SMMC-7721 cells, which may be due to the synergistic effects including cell-cycle arrest, induction of apoptosis, activation of caspases-3, 8 and 9, and down-regulation of Bcl-2 expression (17).
 In another study, escin was shown to potentiate the efficacy of gemcitabine, partially due to the inhibition of the nuclear transcription factor (NF-κB) activity and consequent inhibition of c-Myc, COX-2, Cyclin D1, Survivin, Bcl-2 and Bcl-xL, and the activation of caspase-3 (18).

-Case Report: Life-threatening kidney rupture was reported in a patient with angiomyolipoma (AML), a benign fat-containing mesenchymal tumor of the kidney, after taking horse chestnut seed extract for venous insufficiency.
-Her symptoms improved after an emergency embolization (16).
+Life-threatening kidney rupture: In a patient with angiomyolipoma, a benign fat-containing mesenchymal tumor of the kidney, after taking horse chestnut seed extract for venous insufficiency.
+Symptoms improved after an emergency embolization (16).

 - Anticoagulants / Antiplatelet agents: Horse chestnut may have an additive anticoagulant effect due to aesculin, a hydroxycoumarin (9).

-- Cytochrome P450 substrates: Aescin was shown to both inhibit and induce CYP1A2, CYP2C9 and CYP3A4 enzymes in a study of rats, and can affect the intracellular concentration of drugs metabolized by these enzymes (22).
+- Cytochrome P450 substrates: Aescin was shown to both inhibit and induce CYP1A2, CYP2C9 and CYP3A4 enzymes in a study of rats, and may affect the intracellular concentration of drugs metabolized by these enzymes (22).
 Clinical relevance has yet to be determined.